-Cash flow is an often misunderstood or overlooked aspect of running a business.
-It’s true that most modern businesses are service based, thus don’t have the same inventory concerns as brick and mortar stores or manufacturing plants, but it can still derail your plans quickly if you let it.
+Most modern businesses are indeed service-based thus, don’t have the same inventory concerns as brick-and-mortar stores or manufacturing plants, but it can still derail your plans quickly if you let it.

-If you are an Amazon FBA seller, it’s important to understand how to manage cash flow so you can effectively maximize your profits on Amazon.
+If you are an Amazon FBA seller, it’s essential to understand how to manage cash flow to maximize your profits on Amazon effectively.

 With more than 2 billion products listed on Amazon, there is a lot of competition for shoppers’ attention.
-When customers search for products to purchase, they click on the listings that appear first in their search results.
+When customers search for products to purchase, they click on the first listings in their search results.

 How to track the cash flow cycle for Amazon FBA businesses?

-This is especially true for Amazon FBA businesses which are usually run by one person, the owner.
-If you are not tracking your cash flow you are putting yourself at risk of making bad choices that affect your business negatively.
+This is especially true for Amazon FBA businesses which one person, the owner, usually runs.
+If you are not tracking your cash flow, you are putting yourself at risk of making bad choices that affect your business negatively.

-1.)
-Using the Amazon FBA Calculator
+1. Using the Amazon FBA Calculator

 - Show your current available funds in your Amazon account.